top of page

 What makes studio behaviors special?
 We usually compare studio work to Agility training.
 The only reason to teach your dog to do an A-frame or catwalk with contact points is if you wanted to compete in agility.
 Studio behaviors are the same idea.
 There is no reason for any dog to know a "go with" or aim stick unless you are going to use it on set.
 Basic behaviors like "backup" that are on YouTube are done by just crowding the dog's space, however, if trained this way once the dog is 15 feet away in a scene you have no way to be in the shot to control the backup.
 All studio behaviors are geared to overcome some challenge that we face when on set.

-What are the benefits of membership and training?
+What are the benefits of Movie Magic Training Treats?
 Along with the actual behaviors, training increases the bond between you and your pet.
 Training for studio work also gives your pet amazing mental stimulation.
 Keeping your pet's brain active is just as important as physical exercise.
 Training unique studio behaviors offers a fun and challenging new things for your pet to learn!

 My dog already knows basic commands, why do you require so much training?
 We are a professional Studio Animal Rental Company.
 We are required to carry permits, special insurance, pass safety test and more to be able to bring animals on set.
 It is very costly to have trained animals on set and the dogs are required to perform what they are hired to do.
 The entertainment industry is pretty small and we rely on repeat clients who know we bring reliable, safe and well trained animals to every job.